 Ladybugs are a beneficial insect in your garden.
 In addition to eating pests like aphids, ladybugs will also eat the eggs or young larva (worms) of moths.

 You can order ladybugs online, such as these ones from Planet Natural, and release them into your garden.
 Another option is to try to attract them to your garden and let them do their thing once they show up.

 Let The Wasps Be

 If you have wasps in your yard or around your house, you might want to think twice before spraying them or calling pest control.
 Wasps will often parasitize worms with their eggs, laying dozens on a single moth larva.

-When the eggs hatch, they will eat the worm from the inside out, breeding more wasps to help take care of other worms.
+When the eggs hatch, they will eat the worm from the inside out.
+The newly hatched wasps will then produce more larvae to help take care of other worms.